Last updated on October 2nd, 2023 at 10:10 am

 I realized that it took a lot of time to get started, but once you understand the basics, the more advanced knowledge can be absorbed faster.
 Not long from the day I started, I could even build new APKs, upload the sound files and CSV files to the server, and do ASO (app store optimization) for our apps on Play Store and App Store.

 When I started working in marketing, I also had to learn everything from scratch.
-For example, I learned about SEO (search engine optimization), how to write an article that meets SEO standards, how to build forms and email sequences to generate leads & nurture them.
+For example, I learned about SEO (search engine optimization), how to write SEO-standard articles, how to build forms and email sequences to generate and nurture leads.
 Marketing is so interesting and dynamic to me.
 I enjoyed learning new things every day, from influencer marketing, paid ads, to affiliate marketing, backlink outreach, and so on.

 Because I’m open to learning new things and I’m not afraid of doing new things, my bosses let me pilot different marketing ideas.
 Once an idea seemed to work, such as influencer marketing, we invested more effort and money to build a team to boost that up.
 Thanks to that, I had opportunities to learn more about marketing, from the basics to advanced stuff like strategies and analytics.
 It is more fun and meaningful to me when seeing what we have built from zero has become profitable.
 It is also awesome to see more young people who have joined the company also learn more knowledge and skills from the marketing activities we are doing.